Random self-similar trees and a hierarchical branching process: Tree Self-Similarity

-\begin{Def}[{{\bf Distributional self-similarity for trees with edge lengths}}] We call a measure $\eta$ on $\cL$ self-similar if and only if the following conditions hold \begin{itemize} \item[(i)] The measure is coordinated in shapes and lengths:
+\begin{Def}[{{\bf Self-similarity of a tree with edge lengths}}] We call a measure $\eta$ on $\cL$ {\it self-similar with respect to pruning $\cR$} if the following conditions hold \begin{itemize} \item[(i)] The measure is coordinated in shapes.
+This means that for every $K\ge 1$ and every $H\ge K$ we have